 Responsibility of the Réviseur d'Entreprises Agréé

 Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
-We conducted our audit in accordance with International Standards on Auditing as adopted for Luxembourg by the Commission de Surveillance du Secteur Financier.
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance whether the consolidated financial statements are free from material misstatement.
+We and plan and perform the audit to obtain reasonable assurance whether the consolidated financial statements are free from material misstatement.